goldenal/interview_test/README.md

 ## Getting Started

 - `flutter pub get`
-- `flutter run -d chrome` (app boots with simulated 700–1200 ms asset latency and ~10 % random failures; use the retry control to recover)
+- `flutter run -d chrome` (app boots with simulated 700–1200 ms asset latency and fixed failure at every 3rd attempt to fetch data ; use the retry control to recover)
 - `flutter test` to run unit and widget coverage

 ## Features